curl/everything-curl/usingcurl-proxies.md

 As an alternative to the NO_PROXY variable, there's also a `--noproxy` command line option that serves the same purpose and works the same way.

+## http_proxy in lower case only

+The HTTP version of the proxy environment variables is treated differently than the others.
+It is only accepted in its lower case version because of the CGI protocol, which lets users run scripts in a server when invoked by an HTTP server.
+When a CGI script is invoked by a server, it automatically creates environment variables for the script based on the incoming headers in the request.
+Those environment variables are prefixed with uppercase `HTTP_'!

+An incoming request to a HTTP server using a request header like `Proxy: yada` will therefore create the environment variable `HTTP_PROXY` set to contain `yada` before the CGI script is started.
+If that CGI script runs curl...

+Accepting the upper case version of this environment variable has been the source for many security problems in lots of software through times.

 ## Proxy headers

 When you want to add HTTP headers meant specifically for a proxy and not for